chrisdinn/brando/README.md

 	val shardManager = context.actorOf(ShardManager(shards))

-Once an instance of `ShardManager` has been created, send it commands via a `Tuple2[ByteString, Request]` or using the `apply` method of the `ShardRequest` object.
+Once an instance of `ShardManager` has been created, it can be sent several types of messages:

+* `Request` objects for inferring the shard key from the params
+* `Tuple2[String, Request]` objects for specifying the shard key explicitly
+* `ShardBroadcast` objects for broadcasting requests to all shards

+Here are some examples,

 	shardManager !
-(ByteString("shardkey"), Request(ByteString("GET"), ByteString("mykey"))
+Request("SET", "mykey", "some_value")
+	shardManager ! ("myshardkey", Request("SET", "mykey", "some_value"))
 	shardManager !
-ShardRequest("shardkey", "GET", "mykey")
+BroadcastRequest("LPOP", "mylistkey")

-These two statements are equivalent and result in a "GET mykey" command being issued to the shard selected using "shardkey" in the hashing function.
-Note that `ShardRequest` explicitly requires a key for all operations.
+Note that the `ShardManager` explicitly requires a key for all operations except for the `BroadcastRequest`.
 This is because the key is used to determined which shard each request should be forwarded to.
 In this context, operations which operate on multiple keys (e.g. `MSET`, `MGET`) or no keys at all (e.g. `SELECT`, `FLUSHDB`) should be avoided, as they break the Redis sharding model.
-With this warning in mind, broadcasting to all shards is as simple as sending the `ShardManager` a `Request` object,

-        shardManager !
-Request(ByteString("LPOP", ByteString("mylist")))

 Individual shards can have their configuration updated on the fly.
 To do this, send a `Shard` message to `ShardManager`.